 Inmates do not receive compensation for their contributions.

-A sincere THANK YOU to the forward thinking prison administrators and government officials who have allowed LIVE to flourish.
+A sincere THANKS to the forward thinking prison administrators and government officials who have allowed LIVE to flourish.